rbisdorff/Digraph3/docSphinx/tutorial.rst

 The question we address here is to rate a newly incoming performance vector on the basis of the quantiles of the so far observed performance vectors.
 To do so, we are inspired by [CHAM-2006]_, who present an efficient algorithm for incrementally updating a quantile-binned cumulative density function (CDF) with newly observed CDFs.

 The :py:class:`performanceQuantiles.PerformanceQuantiles` class implements the performance quantiles estimation of a given performance tableau.
-The components are:
+The main components are:

   * An **objectives** and a **criteria** ordered dictionary from a valid performance tableau instance;
-  * A list **quantileFrequencies** of quntile frequencies like *quartiles* [0.0, 0.25, 05, 0.75,1.0], *quintiles* [0.0, 0.2, 0.4, 0.6, 0.8, 1.0] or *deciles* [0.0, 0.1, 0.2, ..., 0.9, 1.0] for instance;
+  * A list **quantileFrequencies** of quantile frequencies like *quartiles* [0.0, 0.25, 05, 0.75,1.0], *quintiles* [0.0, 0.2, 0.4, 0.6, 0.8, 1.0] or *deciles* [0.0, 0.1, 0.2, ...
+1.0] for instance;
   * An ordered  dictionary **limitingQuantiles** of so far estimated *lower* (default) or *upper* quantile class limits for each frequency per criterion;
   * An ordered dictionary **historySizes** for keeping track of the number of evaluations seen so far per criterion.
 Missing data may make these sizes vary from criterion to criterion.

 Example python session:
     >>> from performanceQuantiles import PerformanceQuantiles
     >>> from randomPerfTabs import RandomCBPerformanceTableau
     >>> nbrActions=1000